The generalized work function algorithm is competitive for the generalized 2-server problem: A decomposition approach for the generalized -server problem

-The $k$-\CNN problem seems much more complicated for dimensions $k\ge 3$ than the 2-\CNN problem.
-It is unclear if a constant competitive ratio is possible at all for $k\ge 3$.
-The question is interesting for its relation to sum problems, discussed in the introduction.
+The generalized $k$-server problem appears a lot more complicated for dimensions $k\geqslant 3$.
+It is unclear if for any fixed $k\geqslant 3$ a constant competitive ratio $f(k)$ is possible at all.
 In any case, the ratio will be at least $k^{\Omega(k)}$~\cite{FiaRic94}.
-We give an outline for a possible extension of our proof to higher dimensions.
-The proof we gave here follows this outline for $k=2$.
+The question is important for its relation to sum problems discussed in the introduction.
+Interestingly, the proof for $k=2$ does show a decomposition into subproblems which can be generalized to any $k$ and which seems to be a real simplification of the problem.
+Although an answer to these subproblems is missing, it does give an example of decomposing a sum problem into (apparently) easier problems.